 Once completed, Dynatrace automatically closes the problem and resolves the incident, notifying teams through Microsoft Teams.
 If the problem is not automatically resolved, the incident is escalated to the host to restart the process.

 The final step in the process is effectively communicating the remediation or the reassignment to restart the host to appropriate team channels.
 This is where Microsoft Teams is a vital support element to the process, as it’s accessible to everyone from all different groups, enabling the company to communicate effectively and bring everyone together to align on what’s happening in the environment at every stage in the process.
 Without this, a lack of communication and visibility would lead to a less productive workforce.

 Having this automated NoOps approach enables organizations like Northbridge Financial Corporation to focus on what matters, rather than troubleshooting with manual processes.
 Tool integrations and streamlined processes coupled with AI and automation ultimately lead to bigger benefits and enables organizations to achieve their goals.

-To hear the full story from Inna Tabak and J-P Contreras, check out their breakout session from Perform using the local link for your region:
+To hear the full story from Inna Tabak and J-P Contreras, check out their breakout session from Perform here: